qlik-oss/core-website/docs/tutorials/hello-engine.md

 ## Next Steps

-Continue with the [Hello Data](./hello-data.md) tutorial to learn how to load data into the QIX engine.
+Continue with the [Hello Data](./hello-data.md) tutorial to learn how to load data into the QIX Engine.
 Hello Data is a continuation of this tutorial.

 **Tip:** To learn more about enigma.js, we recommended that you take a look at [enigma.js](https://github.com/qlik-oss/enigma.js) to learn about its many features.